-Hardware Control & Indic cator Connectors Feature Function Power Status LED When lighted indicates that system is turned on Suspend Switch Puts the system into Suspend state under Operating Systems that support this power management feature Reset Switch Pressing the Reset switch restarts the system Keyboard Lock Disables keyboard via a lock mounted on front panel of the case Speaker Connects to the PC speaker mounted on the system case HDD Activity LED Flashes when hard disk drive is active Power Button Switch Turns the system power on and off.
+Feature Function Power Status LED When lighted indicates that system is turned on Suspend Switch Puts the system into Suspend state under Operating Systems that support this power management feature Suspend LED When lighted indicates the system is suspended Reset Switch Pressing the Reset switch restarts the system Keyboard Lock Disables keyboard via a lock mounted on front panel of the case Speaker Connects to the PC speaker mounted on the system case HDD Activity LED Flashes when hard disk drive is active Power Switch Turns the system power on and off.
 Default sets this to dual function as power and suspend switch.
 Press once for Suspend, hold for >4 seconds for Off.
 To set as Power only, change setting in the Power Management section of the CMOS Setup utility.
-(Requires ATX power supply)